 By Paddy Ezeala

-Apart from the threat of some failed legislative manipulations to accommodate some interests and the largescale ignorance of the workings of the scheme even in high places, another sore point is the lateness in the payment of Accrued Rights to retiring or retired workers.
-While Accrued Rights are largely entitlement of workers before the advent of the private sector – driven Contributory Pension Scheme, its late payment by especially, the various tiers of government renders pension administration cumbersome or even impossible.
-This is because Accrued Rights have to be lumped into Retirement Savings Accounts (RSAs) before lump sum and Programmed Withdrawals could be worked out for retirees.
-Most, if not all retirees from government establishments for now have their entitlements straddle both the DBS and the CPS.
-It is worth re-noting that lack of prompt payment of entitlements by government is adversely affecting the smooth running of the new Contributory Pension Scheme.
-Those who do not understand these intricacies would conclude that the new pension scheme is not as rosy as being touted.
+The lateness in the payment of Accrued Rights to retiring or retired workers is bringing untold hardship to retirees who have to wait for several months before accessing their entitlements.
+While Accrued Rights are largely entitlement of workers before the advent of the private sector – driven Contributory Pension Scheme (CPS), its late payment by especially, the various tiers of government, makes it difficult for Pension Fund Administrators to do the needful with regard to paying retirees.
+This is because Accrued Rights have to be lumped into Retirement Savings Accounts (RSAs) before lump sum and Programmed Withdrawals can be paid to retirees.
+All the workers now retiring from government establishments must have worked under both the old Defined Benefit Scheme and the new Contributory Pension Scheme.
+There is no doubt that the complications arising from harmonising the entitlements of this category of workers is affecting the smooth running of the new pension scheme.
+Those who do not understand these intricacies would conclude that the new pension is saddled with so much challenges.
+But it is not so.

-For a proper understanding of the quagmire in which Pension Fund Administrators (PFAs) somehow find themselves, more light should be shed on Accrued Rights or Benefits.
+For a proper understanding of the difficulty in which Pension Fund Administrators (PFAs) somehow find themselves, more light should be shed on Accrued Rights or Benefits.
 Accrued Rights is a total amount of a pension plan as on a specified date.
 They are usually in agreement with the terms of the pension plan and are based on the participant’s salary package and length of service.
 In Nigeria, it is not different.
-It is a term used to describe what the Government owes its workers who have been in service before the commencement of the Pension Reform Act, 2004 (Reviewed in 2014).
+It is a term used to describe what the Government owes its workers who have been in service before the advent of the Pension Reform Act, 2004 (Reviewed in 2014).
 It is recognised as an amount acknowledged through the issuance of Federal Government Retirement Benefits Bonds.
 When the Government employee retires, the bonds are liquidated and added to the retiree’s balance in his/her Retirement Savings Account (RSA) managed by a PFA.
 It is the addition of these two that makes up the retiree’s entitlement.
 Sometimes, the Government finds it difficult to cash back Retirement Benefits Bonds domiciled in the Central Bank.
-For instance, the Federal Government unpaid Pension Accrued Rights for the period covering May, 2017 to April, 2018 stand at N97.55 billion.